gaopeng5/DMGM/README.md

-# DMGM-for-Correspondence-Identification-in-Collaborative-Perception
-Deep Masked Graph Matching for\\ Correspondence Identification in Collaborative Perception
+Deep Masked Graph Matching for Correspondence Identification in Collaborative Perception